pwmckenna/generator-travis-ci/README.md

 # *generator-travis-ci*

 This is a [yeoman](http://yeoman.io) [generator](https://github.com/yeoman/generator) that provides travis-ci setup options for yeoman projects.
+Provides an automated alternative to https://github.com/yeoman/yeoman/wiki/Deployment.

 ## Installation